How to Respond to a Rude Email Professionally (Examples & Tips)

 Scenario #2: Overstepping boundaries

-Sometimes we make a mistake and find ourselves reading a rude or a passive-aggressive email that berates us for our error.
+Sometimes we make a mistake and find ourselves reading a rude or passive-aggressive email that berates us for our error.

 However, at other times, we find ourselves on the wrong end of an impolite message from a coworker, even though they were the ones who messed things up.

-Having a teammate or a coworker act as if they are above you in the hierarchy is a nuisance.
+Having a teammate or coworker act as if they are above you in the hierarchy is a nuisance.
 Still, the biggest issue with these people is that they will almost always double down on their efforts to explain or justify their behavior.

 Scenario #3: Non-reply emails